2021 was a big year for cryptocurrency. But what’s next in 2022?

 Broader Institutional Cryptocurrency Adoption

-Mainstream companies across industries have taken interest — and in some cases themselves invested in — cryptocurrency and blockchain in 2021.
+Mainstream companies across multiple industries took interest — and in some cases themselves invested in — cryptocurrency and blockchain in 2021.
 AMC, for example, recently announced it will be able to accept Bitcoin payments by the end of this year.
 Fintech companies like PayPal and Square are also betting on crypto by allowing users to buy on their platforms.
 Tesla continues to go back and forth on its acceptance of Bitcoin payments, though the company holds billions in crypto assets.
 Experts predict more and more of this buy-in.

 “We’ve seen a tremendous amount of inflow of attention, and that’s going to continue to drive the growth of the industry for a while now,” says Abner.